 Calendar of Wild Animal Days

-Want to join others to advocate for better treatment of wild animals?
-Want to support the work of those involved in protecting wildlife and their habitats?
+Join others to advocate for better treatment of wild animals!
+Support the work of those involved in protecting wildlife and their habitats!
 Here’s a list of official celebration events.

 [Page in progress!
 Send us your information and ideas on important events we should add!]

 January 5.
 National Bird Day (U.S.).
 2016 is the 14th annual event.
 One focus is on the plight of birds in captivity.
 “While we have enacted laws to protect our native birds—such as blue jays, cardinals, and crows—from commercial exploitation, we [still allow] the pet industry to exploit the bird species native to other countries.”
 Website at www.nationalbirdday.com includes teaching tools and much more. #NationalBirdDay

 February 13.
 World Whale Day.
 Founded on Maui in the Hawaiian Islands by the Pacific Whale Foundation in 1980.
 A good day to brush up on your whale facts: Six Things to Know about Whales.
 (You know they’re mammals, not fish, right?
 And are really big, and can dive really deep!)